thepixelist11/Windows-CMD-Web-Protocol/README.md

 ## Limitations:

-Not all commands can be run through this.
-As of now, the program can only be run as a standard user.
-Admin commands cannot be used.
-You _can_ run multiple commands at once.
-However, rather than using an ampersand (&) to separate commands, you need to use " and " with whitespace to either side.
-URLs have a special use for ampersands, so they cannot be used to call commands.
+**Command Restrictions:** Not all commands can be executed through this system.
+Currently, only non-administrative commands are supported, and administrative commands cannot be run.

+**Command Separation:** To run multiple commands in succession, use " and " with whitespace to either side instead of the ampersand (&).
+This is necessary due to URL limitations, as ampersands serve a special purpose in URLs.

 ## License: